Social Media: | Twitter,

 My position at CEH has allowed me to develop considerable expertise in the fate and risks of chemicals in the environment.

-This has included: the fate of pesticides in soils and groundwater; the fate of endocrine disrupting chemicals together with pharmaceuticals in rivers; and the fate of nanoparticles in soils and rivers.
+This has included: the fate of pesticides in soils and groundwater; the fate of endocrine disrupting chemicals together with pharmaceuticals in rivers; and the fate of nanoparticles in soils and rivers; the fate of microplastics in wastewater and drinking water.
 Typically my approach is to start by researching the consumption and discharge of the chemical to the environment, assessing its fate, its distribution, its exposure levels and comparing these to toxicity thresholds.
 This requires an expertise in critical reviews, laboratory and field studies together with modelling.

 2000 onwards: Principal Scientific Officer, CEH Wallingford

 Since 2004 I have been a member of the UK/Japan collaboration on endocrine disrupters supported by Defra.
 This has involved several trips to laboratories around Japan to communicate the UK experience and liaise with Japanese scientists.
-I was invited to give evidence to a session of the House of Commons Science & Technology Committee in February 2013 on pharmaceuticals in water, I advise as a hydrological expert for the UK Ministry of Justice Tribunal Service.
+I was invited to give evidence to a session of the House of Commons Science & Technology Committee in February 2013 on pharmaceuticals in water and in April 2019 to the Environmental Audit Committee on chemicals in everyday life.
+I advise as a hydrological expert for the UK Ministry of Justice Tribunal Service.
 I was invited to brief the Government Chief Scientist and Civil Servants of the Cabinet Office on the risks posed by endocrine disruption in May 2014.
 In July 2014 I was appointed to the Hazardous Substances Advisory Committee which is the pre-eminent committee considering matters of chemical pollution in the UK.
+I helped form, as Co-Chair, the Science Advisory Group of the Environment Agency Monitoring review in March 2018.

 2012 onwards: Visiting Professor at Brunel University, UK I have a long-term collaboration with the group at Brunel University led by Prof. John Sumpter working on endocrine disruption in British Rivers.